Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-5.md

 ## Success Criteria:

-- Successfully generate documentation using GitHub Copilot.
+- Verify that the documentation is generated successfully using GitHub Copilot.
-- Customize and refine the documentation to meet the specific requirements of the code or project.
+- Make sure the documentation is customized and refined to meet the specific requirements of the code or project.
 - Ensure that the documentation is clear, informative, and enhances the understanding of the associated code.

 ## Additional Instructions: